slevi-1509/sniffer_python/README.md

 using Scapy library for capturing packet. using MongoDB for devices divcovered on the local network.

-configuration file (sniffer.conf) contain the lists of anomalies to captue for now it's a 'url' list of strings the are part of a DNS addresses.
+configuration file (sniffer.conf) contain the lists of anomalies to capture. for now it's a 'url' list of strings the are part of a DNS addresses.

 On load, application detect the active network connection and assign all capturing to it, and user required to enter 3 inputs:
-  * interval: pause time in seconds between sniffig sessions.
+  * interval: pause time in seconds between sniffing sessions.
-  * packets: number of packets to capture in each session.
+  * packets_count: number of packets to capture in each session.
-  * sessions: number of sessions to run.
+  * no_of_sessions: number of sessions to run.

 Every packet is checked for:

 * source device information:

-  If the source mac address is not found in DB and the ip address belong to the local network, the device information will be stored on MongoDB.
+  If the source mac address is not found in DB and the ip address belong to the local network, 2 checks will run on the device IP:
+  * an attempt to get the host name of the device.
+  * an active scan for open system ports (0 - 1023) using threading.
+  all the collected device information will be stored on MongoDB.

   If the source mac address found in DB and the new ip address is different, the document will be updated.

 * DNS Requsets: